magv/wq/README.md

   `~/.config/wq.toml`.
 This command will ask you for the IP address of the machine you want to use as a server.

-- Run `wq secure` to generate encryption keys for communication with the server and save them to the config file.

 - Run `wq serve` on the server in a [tmux] or a [screen] session.

 - Run `wq work` on each worker machine in a [tmux] or a [screen]